Shop, Distributive and Allied Employees Association

 The Shop, Distributive and Allied Employees' Association (SDA) is a private sector trade union in Australia, representing retail, fast-food and warehousing workers, and has branches in each state and territory.
 Its membership is predominantly in casual and insecure employment within retail and fast food establishments.
 The union also represents a significant membership of workers from culturally and linguistically diverse backgrounds.

 The main categories of workers covered by the SDA are retail, fast food and warehousing workers but the SDA also covers reserve and backdock employees, pharmacies, footwear repairing, modelling, and hairdressing/beauty.
-The SDA has overlapping with other trade unions and their areas of coverage, such as the Australasian Meat Industry Employees Union in the case of retail meat employees and the United Workers Union's coverage of warehousing employees and bakers employees.
+The SDA overlaps with other trade unions and their areas of coverage, such as the Australasian Meat Industry Employees Union in the case of retail meat employees and the United Workers Union's coverage of warehousing employees and bakers employees.
+There is also an overlap with the Australian Worker's Union, who covers retail and hospitality workers in Far North Queensland, North Queensland and parts of Central Queensland, where the two Unions have teamed up to operate as the North Queensland Retail Alliance.

 The SDA has branches across Australia.
 There is the Victorian Branch; New South Wales & ACT Branch; Newcastle & Northern Branch; Queensland Branch; South Australian/Northern Territory & Broken Hill Branch; Western Australian Branch; and the Tasmanian Branch.
 The SDA is affiliated to several organisations, which include the Australian Labor Party (ALP), the Australian Council of Trade Unions, and the global union federation, UNI Global Union.
-Through its affiliation to the ALP, the union has maintained strong political involvement.
+Through its affiliation to the ALP, the union has maintained strong political involvement; it is generally supportive of the Labor Right.